XingangPan/SCNN/README.md

     sh ./experiments/train.sh
     ```
     The training process should start and trained models would be saved in `$SCNN_ROOT/experiments/models/vgg_SCNN_DULR_w9` by default.
     Then you can test the trained model following the Testing steps above.
-If your model position or name is changed, remenber to set them to yours accordingly.
+If your model position or name is changed, remember to set them to yours accordingly.

 ### Citing SCNN or CULane
 ```